 Back in 1995, the public would accept as ungainly-looking a design as W210’s, simply for the fact that it was a Mercedes-Benz E-class.
 In 2003, fashionable slickness was enough for people to overlook any plasticky ephemerality.
 But six years later, the E-class moniker no longer possessed enough lustre to make up for W212’s overbearingly coarse appearance.
 Thus a car that actually was more durable was sabotaged by styling that was supposed to achieve the same, but proved to have an exceedingly brief half-life.

 Eventually, W212’s failure in the marketplace, which was mostly due to its styling deficits, resulted not just in one of the most expensive facelift efforts in car design history, but also helped pave the way for the stylistic reign of a certain gentleman from Essen, Northrhine-Westfalia.

-Without W212 lacklustre sales, which supposedly proved that ‘sober forms don’t sell anymore’, Sensual Purity® wouldn’t have become possible.
-Because without the shockingly ill-conceived final car designs developed under Herr Wagener’s predecessor, Mercedes-Benz design wouldn’t have needed the kind of ‘saving’ it has since been subjected to.
+Without W212’s lacklustre sales, which allegedly demonstrated that ‘sober forms don’t sell anymore’, Herr.
+Wagener’s doctrine of Sensual Purity wouldn’t have become possible.
+Because without the shockingly ill-conceived final car designs developed under Wagener’s predecessor, Mercedes-Benz design wouldn’t have needed the kind of ‘saving’ it has since been subjected to.

-Two years ago, the Mercedes-Benz E-class was finally introduced to Sensual Purity®.
-This current E-class, an amorphous blob of a saloon, is not arriving home anywhere.
-It’s left Swabia for pastures new, without any need to reference the past.
-It has attained Sensual Purity® – for which it can thank its misbegotten progenitor.
+Two years ago, Sensual Purity was finally introduced to the E-class.
+This car, an amorphous blob of a saloon, is not arriving home – it’s left Swabia for pastures new, without any need to reference the past.
+It has attained Sensual Purity – for which it can thank its misbegotten progenitor.

 The author of this piece runs his own motoring website, which you are welcome to visit at